82108897856

 Silk Road operated via a hidden darknet feature in the anonymous Tor network.
 Accessed with an app, the Tor network allowed users to anonymously browse Silk Road without the threat of traffic monitoring.
 All transactions were conducted in cryptocurrency — namely Bitcoin — which further ensured anonymity.

-The Silk Road defined its name based on the historical network of trade routes between Asia, the Middle East, East Africa, and Europe.
-And although the Silk Road hasn’t operated for years, it laid the foundation for other darknet markets to follow.
-Today, the Silk Road is an important case study when analyzing the growth of other dark web markets.
+The Silk Road website’s name was based on the historical network of trade routes between Asia, the Middle East, East Africa, and Europe.
+And although the Silk Road site hasn’t operated for years, it laid the foundation for other darknet markets to follow.
+Today, Silk Road is an important case study when analyzing the growth of other dark web markets.

 In 2013, the FBI shut down the Silk Road website.
-That year, Ulbricht was arrested and charged with money laundering, computer hacking, conspiracy to traffic narcotics, and attempting to have at least five people killed because they threatened to reveal the truth behind the Silk Road.
+That year, Ulbricht was arrested and charged with money laundering, computer hacking, and conspiracy to traffic narcotics.
+He was even accused of attempting to have at least five people killed because they threatened to reveal the truth behind Silk Road.

 The Silk Road market operated on the Tor network, which masks your identity through IP address anonymity and encryption technology, while allowing you to find other websites on the dark web.
-Within the Tor network, customers could access the Silk Road, then anonymously connect with vendors to buy illegal goods with cryptocurrency.
+Within Tor, customers could use the Silk Road dark web link to anonymously connect with vendors and buy illegal goods with cryptocurrency.

 The Silk Road marketplace was accessible on the dark web via the Tor browser.